mesosphere/marathon/docs/docs/native-docker-private-registry.md

 1. Log in to the private registry manually.
 Login creates a `~/.docker` directory and a `~/.docker/config.json` file in your home directory.

 <div class="alert alert-info">
   <strong>Info:</strong> Executing <code>docker login</code> will append credentials to the file and won't replace the old ones.
-Credentialas will be stored unenccrypted.
+Credentialas will be stored unencrypted.
 </div>

     ```bash